 Print out certificates for activities with you and wrap them so your child gets the pleasure of opening a present.

-- Go out to brunch with the parent of your choice.
+- Go on a hike and picnic with the parent of your choice.

 - Dad's best foot massage.

 - Paint your room with Mom.

 - Soccer session with Dad.

 - Mom's special manicure.